Types of treatment for oesophageal cancer

 If it is possible to try to cure your oesophageal cancer, you will have part or all of your oesophagus removed.
 This operation is called an oesophagectomy.
 How much is removed will depend on where in the oesophagus the cancer is.

 During your operation, your surgeon will examine the oesophagus and surrounding area.
-Some of the lymph nodes will be removed from around your oesophagus.
-The doctor will send the lymph nodes to the laboratory to check to see if they contain cancer cells.
+They will remove some of the lymph nodes from around your oesophagus.
+The doctor will send the lymph nodes to the laboratory to check if they contain cancer cells.
 This helps your doctor to know the stage of your cancer.
 There is more about surgery to remove oesophageal cancer in this section.

 The most common side effects are bleeding and a narrowing of the oesophagus, which can happen some time after the procedure.
 There is a very small risk of tearing the oesophageal wall.
 Your doctor may call this perforation.
 You might have photodynamic therapy or radiofrequency ablation after EMR, to try to destroy any abnormal areas or cancer cells that may be left.